brrr2/dummy/README.md

 #### Configuration ####
 1. Copy the .help files to the project run directory.
-2. Create irccasino.conf in the project run directory with the following contents: asdf;klasdf
+2. Create irccasino.conf in the project run directory with the following contents:
 		nick=bot nick
 		password=bot password
 		network=IRC network